Textualize/textual/docs/guide/workers.md

 ## Workers

-Before we go in to detail, lets see an example that demonstrates a common pitfall for apps that make network requests.
+Before we go into detail, let's see an example that demonstrates a common pitfall for apps that make network requests.

 The following app uses [httpx](https://www.python-httpx.org/) to get the current weather for any given city, by making a request to [wttr.in](https://wttr.in/).